 When you bag your beast, please email a photo with your name to COSC Web Coordinator, Sandy Enness, at email@example.com to be posted on our virtual buck pole.
 If you’d like to share your hunting tale in how you bagged your beast, that would be great.

-COSC member, Andy Powers, shares his 2016 deer story:
+COSC member, Steve McGarry (Archery leadership), shares his 2017 deer story:

 Nov.
 16th, 2017 4:15 pm.
 Shot this ten point buck at 70 yards in Jackson County.
 Using a Savage model 220 bolt action, with a Leupold Ultimateslam 2x7x33 scope.
 Ammo: was Hornady SST 20 ga.
 2 3\4″ 250 gr. slug.

 Aided by Hunters Specialty Doe in Estrus scent wafer, Primos Trophy Grunter Grunt Call, Ameristep pop-up ground blind, with hunter orange rain fly, Gander Mountain shooting stick, Gander Mountain Guide Series folding chair, and Mr. Heater portable Buddy LP gas heater.